fasciculus/fasciculus/source/Fasciculus.Core/README.md

 - Converters to and from byte arrays for little-endian and big-endian.
 - Read and write binary data from or to a stream.

+## Synchronization

+- Non-reentrant and reentrant task-safe mutexes
+- Support for locking and auto-unlocking synchronization objects.